oesgalha/xylem/README.md

 * `self_and_ancestors` returns the ancestors from the root to the node itself.
 Ordered from the root to the node.
 * `descendants` returns all the descendants of the given node.
 Ordered by depth from the closer to the node to the more distant ones.
 * `self_and_descendants` returns the node and all it's descendants.
 Ordered by depth with the node first and the descendants later.
-* `root` returns the current node root.
+* `root` returns the current node's root.
-* `siblings` returns the siblings from the node, excluding itself.
+* `siblings` returns the node's siblings, excluding itself.
 * `self_and_siblings` returns the node and it's siblings.
 * `children` returns the direct children of the node.
 * `self_and_children` returns the node and it's direct children.